 When pitching to a magazine, actually buy a few copies and read through them.
-Shocking I know, but it’s one of the best places to start.
+Shocking, I know, but it’s one of the best places to start.
 Contact information for editors can be found on the mast head.
-Don’t forget to always double check a second source to make sure you have the right contact person.
+Don’t forget to always double check with a second source to make sure you have the right contact person.
 For smaller newspapers or blogs, it may come down to actually finding individual emails the old-fashioned way — let me Google that for you.

 Here's the email formats she mentioned!

 - Meredith: FirstName.LastName@meredith.com

 - Hearst: FirstInitialLastName@hearst.com